Costa Rica punctuality, also known as Tico Time

 You will find the same thing in business; people are really easy about forgetting or just coming late because.
 So what did my gringo seller in Ciudad Colon wrong?
 When I didn’t show 10 minutes after our appointment, he could have called me.
 I know, it doesn’t make it all right, even if I would have just forgotten our appointment or if I would’ve run late indeed, but its just a matter of saving yourselves the boiling anger of the other person not showing or arriving later than agreed.
 In that case, you need to find yourself some patience.

 When you relocate to Costa Rica, most of you do it because you’re tired with the rat race and are looking to slow down, enjoy life more.
 So make sure you do and adjust to another one of these cultural differences that make it so nice to live in Costa Rica, if you can get to accept them of being part of your new life in Costa Rica.
 It is YOU who has to adjust to the culture and not the other way around.
-And call when the other person is late.
+No matter how long you have been living in Costa Rica, you should call if you’re running late.
+Do NOT get used to Tico time.

 By the way, the friends DID show and not only 2 but 4, they duplicated on the way.
 It was almost dinner time when they arrived but they know this Dutch guy and his wife are cool with that.